masspimentel/WeatherWise/weatherProj/README.md

 - [x] Basic Data Analysis
 - [x] Usage of Pandas
 - [x] Begin implementation of matplotlib & Seaborn for visualization
-- [x] Added functionality to retrieve historical data
+- [x] Create GUI & more user input to create a more customizable application
 - [ ] Create new, more advanced dataframes for visualization
-- [x] Create GUI & more user input to create a more customizable application
+- [ ] Added functionality to retrieve historical data
 ```

 ## Acknowledgments